Design considerations

 • This line should fall below the point marked on the neighbouring window.

 45-degree rule drawn in elevation.
-When a 45-degree line is drawn from the roof edge of the proposed extension, this should fall below the centre of the neighbouring window.
-Images: First in Architecture
+When a 45-degree line is drawn from the roof edge of the proposed extension, this should fall below the centre of the neighbouring window (First in Architecture)

 Undertaking a home extension or alteration can be a great way to introduce more space, light or functionality into your home.
-When extending or altering your home, it is essential to have a well thought-out design which complies with regulations.
+However, it is essential to have a well thought-out design that complies with regulations.
+Some of the alterations in this chapter be carried out for flats, depending on whether the dwelling is located on the ground floor or an upper floor.

 Local Plan Context: